nyxsorcerer/nyxsorcerer.github.io/grimoire.nyxmare.world/Booklists/Books.md

 The book that I bought was **Hamlet** and **Macbeth** by William Shakespeare.
 I felt so stupid while reading these books, there are so many [Figures of Speech](https://en.wikipedia.org/wiki/Figure_of_speech) in the book and English isn’t my first language, I was overwhelmed and felt dejected.
 I was wondering if I am the only person who thinks like that.

-So, I decided to buy the book again and put it back on the shelf hoping I would read it again.
-I bought two books again, **The Great Gatsby** and **To Kill a Mockingbird**.
+So, I decided to buy the book again and put it back on the shelf, hoping I would read it again.
+Since I am still has the excitement of the story, I bought two books again, **The Great Gatsby** by F. Scott Fitzgerald and **To Kill a Mockingbird** by Harper Lee.

 I decided to read **The Great Gatsby** first, and totally hooked on the story.
 An unrequited love romance, the unexpected event in the end, and I really can relate with **Gatsby** and **Nick's** characters.